 Work on your Communication:

 More than anything, your performance in GD depends most on your communication.
-You should have a decent command over the English language and an impressive vocabulary is an added advantage.
-Having knowledge on the particular topic of discussion will mean naught if you cannot articulate them properly.
+You should have a decent command of the English language and an impressive vocabulary is an added advantage.
+Having knowledge on the particular topic of discussion will mean nought if you cannot articulate them properly.

 Get Yourself Noticed:

 With a lot of other aspiring students like you in your group, you must make sure that you get noticed by the panel.
 Many of the past batch students claim they never got a chance to speak, but no Group discussions give you the mike and ask you to speak.
 So you must make sure you create chances to voice out your opinions and make sure you give valuable points, so you get noticed and so does your group.

 Helping yourself get noticed doesn’t mean frequently talking on or screaming at the top of your lungs.
 It means you must give valuable and relevant points that are catchy and short to the point.
 Never talk unless you understand the topic clearly, be polite and avoid using harsh languages such as “I disagree…”, “I strongly think what you say is wrong…” and use statements such as “I beg to differ with you…”, “Pardon me, but I think…”, etc.

 While getting your points across is vital, it will not amount to anything if what you’re saying is meaningless or wrong.
 Since the topic of discussion is mostly on matters of importance regarding current affairs, it is necessary to keep yourself updated with important matters happening around you.